Internal and String Stability of an Observer-based Controller for Vehicle Platooning under the MPF Topology: Examples

-Then, we choose $ b=4 $ and Fig.~\ref{fig_platoonError_parameters} (iv) shows $ 0 <\alpha \le 1.8 $ is acceptable.
-Therefore, the choice of $ (b=4, \alpha = 0.2) $ is good to satisfy the string stability condition~\eqref{string_stability_condition} given the time headway $ h $ is fixed.
-Fig.~\ref{fig_platoonError_parameters_02} (i) shows the feasible region from the proposed controller parameter ( $ \alpha $ and $ b $) design mechanism given $ h=0.6s $, which also validates the above analysis.
+Then, we choose $ b=9 $ and Fig.~\ref{fig_platoonError_parameters} (vi) shows $ 0.5 <\alpha \le 3.7 $ is acceptable.
+Therefore, the choice of $ (b=9, \alpha = 1.5) $ is good to satisfy the string stability condition~\eqref{string_stability_condition} given the time headway $ h $ is fixed.
+Fig.~\ref{fig_h0112} (i) shows the feasible region of our proposed controller parameter ($ \alpha $ and $ b $) design mechanism given $ h=0.198s $, which also validates the above analysis with $ (b=9, \alpha = 1.5) $ included.

-\subsubsection{Condition~(54) is not satisfied}
+\subsubsection{Condition~\eqref{W_condition} is not satisfied}